alepez/chiptool/README.md

 }
 ```

-Something even cleaner can be achieved, but:
+Something even cleaner can be achieved:

 ```rs
 pub mod can0 {